Data

 Evaluation and management (E&M) codes, based on CPT codes, are used for professional service reimbursement, such as to bill for a new patient visit or hospitalization, an established patient visit, or a consultation, and take into account the complexity of the encounter.
 There are four components of E&M codes: 1) patient type whether new or established, 2) patient history, 3) examination findings, and 4) extent of medical decision making.
 E&M codes are distinct from diagnostic codes but may be billed in tandem with ICD, DRG, or APC codes.
 For health services researchers, important details on patient encounters may be embedded in the E&M codes but not captured elsewhere in the medical record, which again demonstrates the complexity of operationalizing clinical phenotypes from EHRs.

-Another way to conceptualize the various terminologies used in medicine is by dividing them into codes used for documenting the clinical encounter and order entry and codes used for reimbursement and reporting, although there is some overlap between the two.
+Another way to conceptualize the various terminologies used in medicine is by dividing them into codes used for documenting the clinical encounter and order entry and codes used for reimbursement and reporting, although these are not mutually exclusive.
 Codes to document the clinical encounter and order entry tend to be more granular and invisible to the end user.
-These vocabularies/taxonomies include SNOMED-CT, MEDCIN, LOINC, and array of medication terminologies including NDC (FDA), ATC (WHO), VA class (VA), and RxNorm (NLM).
+These vocabularies/taxonomies include SNOMED-CT, MEDCIN, LOINC, and array of medication terminologies such as NDC (FDA), ATC (WHO), GPI (Medi-Span), AHFS (ASHP), and GCN (First DataBank).
 Codes to document reimbursement and reporting tend to be more general and visible to the end user, which is why many providers can quote specific ICD codes.
 These include ICD, CPT (especially E&M codes), DRG/APC, and HCPCS (CPT is a component).
-Many EHRs have nomenclature/vocabulary crosswalks that map internal clinical concepts to ICD codes for billing purposes, and the external UMLS/I-MAGIC systems help with mapping between a variety of these vocabularies.
+Many EHRs have nomenclature/vocabulary crosswalks that map internal clinical concepts to ICD codes for billing purposes, and the external UMLS/I-MAGIC/RxNorm systems help with mapping between a variety of these vocabularies.

-• Ch.
+- Ch.
 2: Understanding ICD codes.
 There are numerous resources available for EHR researchers to find and understand ICD codes; this section provides a high level overview for ICD-10-CM.
 ICD-10-CM codes will always be between three and seven alphanumeric characters in length.
 The first character is always a letter, the second character is always a number, and characters three through seven can be either letters or numbers.
 Following the third character will always be a decimal and the more characters in the ICD code, the more specificity of the code.
 Coders are required to use the most specific code that is applicable.
 Broadly, ICD codes are categorized by chapter, grouping diagnoses and clinical findings by subject such as organ system, pathologic process, and other causes of illness and injury.
 For example, codes C00-D49 relate to neoplasms, codes J00-J99 relate to diseases of the respiratory system, and codes O00-O9A relate to pregnancy and childbirth.
 Characters four through six define the site, etiology, and manifestation or state of the disease or condition.
 For example, while C15 is a malignant neoplasm of the esophagus, C15.3 stipulates that the neoplasm was in the upper third of the esophagus.
 Some codes allow for a seventh character extension that defines aspects of the clinical encounter, such as initial encounter, subsequent encounter, or disease sequela.
-Researchers operating a clinical phenotype using ICD codes may not always need the detailed specificity inherent in these codes and thus may consider only matching on the first three or four characters in the ICD code.
+Researchers operating a clinical phenotype using ICD codes should use both the chapter and anatomic site, depending on the research goal.
+Incorporating both allow for a more precise and focused phenotype.
+On the other hand, when this detailed specificity is not needed for the research aim, matching on the first three or four characters in the ICD code may be sufficient.
 ICD-11, which came into effect worldwide in 2022, substantially changes ICD-10-CM codes, but as of this writing has not been adopted in the U.S. As discussed elsewhere in the book, research projects spanning multiple years may need to reconcile changing standards.
 Further, regardless of the vocabulary used, matching on ICD codes introduces the possibility of misclassification, discussed further in chapters 6 and 9.

 As a tool, the EHR encompasses a host of applications that are embedded within the system.
 These core modules include schedule, patient registration (admission, discharge, transfer), clinical documentation and charting, medical billing and charging, clinical decision support systems (CDSS) and computerized physician order entry (CPOE), electronic medicine administration record (i.e., barcode scanning of medications at the time of administration), communication, and ancillary functions such as interfacing (w/ other systems), reporting, and administration.
 Truly, these are complicated systems as exemplified from this simplified view of the Veterans Health Administration VistA architecture (Source: https://commons.wikimedia.org/wiki/File:VA_VISTA_Architecture.png).